Mount Gongga: Deaths on the mountain

 A large number of mountaineering deaths have occurred on Gongga Shan, which has earned a reputation as a difficult and dangerous mountain.
 While the first ascent route up the Northwest Ridge appears technically straightforward, it is plagued by avalanches due to the mountain's highly unpredictable weather.
-During the 1957 Chinese ascent of the peak, four of nine climbers died.
+During the 1957 Chinese ascent of the peak, one climber died in an avalanche and three others died after falling in the midst of a sudden blizzard.
 In 1980 an American climber died in an avalanche on the Northwest Ridge route.
 In an unsuccessful 1981 attempt on the peak, eight Japanese climbers died in a fall.
 As of 1999, more climbers had died trying to climb the mountain than had reached the summit.

 As of 2003, the mountain had been successfully climbed only eight times.
 In total, 22 climbers had reached the summit and 16 climbers had died in the effort.
 (These statistics may not take into account the four Chinese climbers killed in the 1957 expedition.)

 The Himalayan Index lists five ascents of Gongga Shan between 1982 and 2002, and about seven unsuccessful attempts.
 There have been several attempts in years since then, which are unlisted in this index.

-In October 2017, Chinese media reported that Pavel Kořínek, a Czech national, had reached the top of Gongga Shan, marking the first time since 2002 that the mountain had been successfully climbed.
-The article summarized the climbing history of Gongga Shan (Minya Konka) as follows:
+Local media summarized the climbing history of Gongga Shan (Minya Konka) as follows:

-"Under the long-term action of the glacier, the main peak developed into a cone-shaped, high-angle peak, with surrounding cliffs at 60° to 70°.
+"Under the long-term action of the glaciers, the main peak developed into a cone-shaped, high-angle peak, with surrounding cliffs at 60° to 70°.
 Coupled with the bad weather in the region, it is difficult to conquer.
 The summit is much more difficult than Everest.
 According to incomplete statistics, as of September 2017, a total of 32 people had successfully reached the summit and 21 people were killed during attempts to climb the peak.
-According to the Sichuan Mountaineering Association, the death rate of Gongga Shan is much higher than Everest and all the 13 peaks over 8000 meters, making it the peak with the highest mountain death rate in the world...."
+According to the Sichuan Mountaineering Association, the death rate of Gongga Shan is much higher than Everest and all the 13 other peaks over 8000 meters, making it the peak with the highest mountain death rate in the world...."